rapidsai/cudf/docs/cudf/source/basics/io-gds-integration.rst

 - "GDS": Enable GDS use; GDS compatibility mode is *off*.
 - "ALWAYS": Enable GDS use; GDS compatibility mode is *on*.
-- "OFF": Compretely disable GDS use.
+- "OFF": Completely disable GDS use.

 If no value is set, behavior will be the same as the "GDS" option.